dhammacakka/americanmonk/content/posts/are-monks-allowed-too-use-uber-gift-cards.md

 It is crucial to note that this arrangement is only allowable because Greg invited me to use the service.
 The invitation is what makes the difference. **If Kappiya Greg had merely added his card to my app without directly inviting me to use it, it would not be allowed.**

 In Vinaya, we must always be invited by the donor.
 I explain this with my post on {{< extlink "https://americanmonk.org/how-do-monks-live-without-money/" "How do monks live without money?" >}}.
 When someone gives money to the kappiya, they must invite the monk correctly.
 If they do not, then the requisites cannot be used.
 To simplify this process and always be consistent, a small donation form with the correct wording is mentioned and given to the monk.
 The same must be done for Uber etc.  In fact, I told the kappiya what to say in the invitation.
 He modified it himself, but he was a monk and knows vinaya.
 Other people should be careful about modifying things.
 The kappiya, made the arrangement with the vendor.
 In Kaua'i I was invited to go to the Hanalei Bakery and mention so and so's name if I ever needed food.
 Afterwards, he would pay.
 In Niantic, CT, my father gave an envelope to the manager at a food store and invited me to ask the store for a helper to get me anything I needed.
 In this case of Uber, Greg’s invitation tells me that he transferred his kappiya duties to the Uber or PickMe service and to use it.
-When the ride is finished, Greg Card gets a bill.
+When the ride is finished, Greg's Card gets a bill.
 Eventually, it is automatically paid.
 I think you can see similarities.   **The most important part is that the kappiya must invite us to use the app / service and specify how it should be done.
 Without this, the arrangement would not be allowable.**